brunoanc/EternalPatcherGo/README.md

 ```
 ./EternalPatcher [--update] [--patch /path/to/DOOMEternalx64vk.exe]
 ```
-* --update - Checks for updates and downloads them if available
+* --update - Checks for updates and downloads them if available.

-* --patch - Patches the given game executable
+* --patch - Patches the given game executable using the downloaded patch definitions.

 ## Compiling
 The project uses Cmake to compile, and requires curl and OpenSSL to be installed.